Wanderer (slave ship): Summary

 The trans-Atlantic slave trade was made illegal by both Britain and the United States in 1807, with the two laws coming into effect on 1 May 1807 and 1 January 1808, respectively.
 The Royal Navy started intercepting illegal slave traders off the coast of Africa in 1807, but serious enforcement activity started in 1808 with the establishment of the West Africa Squadron The British also worked to persuade other nations to end their involvement in slave trading.
 At the same time, the British began exerting pressure on the African rulers to stop exporting people as slaves.
 In contrast, the United States made little effort to enforce their legislation until 1820 and 1821, when US naval ships patrolled the West African coast.
 A level of local co-operation was achieved between the two navies, but the US persisted in forbidding Royal Navy ships to board slavers flying the American flag.
 Consequently, US colors were a means by which slavers of many nations avoided interception.
 US Navy ships were next involved in anti-slavery patrols off Africa in 1842 as a result of the Webster–Ashburton Treaty, but with limited effect.

 After the US outlawed the transatlantic slave trade, people continued to buy slaves in Africa and bring them to the US.
 As sectional tensions rose in the late 1850s, there was growing sentiment among some Southerners to reopen the slave trade.
 The Wanderer was built in 1857 and in 1858 it was partially outfitted for a long voyage.
 There was considerable speculation about the ship's projected use; it was inspected in New York harbor.
 As there was no conclusive evidence that it was to be used as a slave ship, it was allowed to pass.
 It departed flying the pennant of the New York Yacht Club and under command of Captain Corrie.

 When the Wanderer stopped in Charleston, South Carolina, on its way to Africa, its mission was so well known that it was greeted with a cannon salute.

 Corrie sailed to the mouth of the Congo River in the Kingdom of Kongo (present-day Democratic Republic of the Congo), which was then a Portuguese protectorate with a long-established slave market.
 For a period of 10 days, he had shelves and pens built into the hold in order to accept a shipment of 490–600 people, who were loaded on the ship.
+Most of the group were Kikongo speakers.
 Many of the people died on the six-week journey across the Atlantic Ocean.
 Wanderer reached Jekyll Island, Georgia on November 28, 1858, delivering 409 enslaved people alive.